Projects

 From July 2020 to January 2021 the CPFE, with the support of Justice for Journalists international organization, monitored court cases involving media outlets and journalists.
 The need for this monitoring was conditioned by the unprecedented increase of lawsuits against journalists and media outlets.
 In this regard, it was important to analyze in which cases the plaintiffs want to “get even” with media through courts, in which cases the media really oversteps the bounds․ Do courts manage to maintain a fair balance between the protection of freedom of expression as defined in Article 10 of the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention), on the one hand, and the right to protection from expressions, targeting persons’ reputation and dignity, as guaranteed by Article 8 of the same Convention?
 Based on the results of the monitoring, an analytical report with infographics was prepared.
 The document was presented to the public through a press conference, posted on the CPFE website and Facebook page.
 Within the framework of the program, five 7-8 minute videos were prepared on the most noisy cases with the participation of mass media and journalists.

-From July 2018 to July 2019, the CPFE has been implementing the project “Overcoming Legislative Restrictions in the Areas of Freedom of Information and Media’’ with the financial support of the European Endowment for Democracy.
+From July 2018 to July 2019, the CPFE implemented the project “Overcoming Legislative Restrictions in the Areas of Freedom of Information and Media’’ with the financial support of the European Endowment for Democracy.
 A special working group was created which prepared and submitted drafts of amendments to a number of laws (in particular, the Law on Proceurement, the Law on the Protection of Personal Data, the Law on the Local Self-Governance in the City of Yerevan, etc.) to the National Assembly.
 The expert group also prepared a new draft Law on Television and Radio.
 Along with its partner organisations, the CPFS took measures towards circulating these documents in the parliament and the Government.
 A number of publications were prepared with a view to raising public awareness and generating public support, and 5-7-minute-long videos were produced on the legislative provisions restricting freedom of information and the activities of the mass media.

 From February 2018 to January 2019 the CPFE implemented the project “Development of Initiatives on Protection of journalists and media rights in Armenia’’ with the financial support of the National Endowment for Democracy, which is the continuation of similar activities sponsored by the NED in 2016-2017.
 In the framework of the project the situation in respect of the enabling environment for journalists and the media and incidents of violations of the rights of the media and journalists were recorded.
 On the basis of the collected information qaurterly and annual reports were prepared and presented to the public in press conferences.
 The CPFE also initiated practical measures to protect the rights of the media and journalists also before the courts.
 In some cases the materials were forwarded to international structures, including the European Court of Human Rights and the UN Human Rights Committee.